AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

 .. _Constraints_processing:

+.. py:currentmodule:: GSASII.GSASIIconstrGUI

 Constraint Processing
 ---------------------

 When constraints will be used or edited, they are processed using a series of calls.
 This is done in GSAS-II from several locations:

-* For error checking from the tree in :mod:`GSASIIconstrGUI`, :func:`GSASIIconstrGUI.CheckConstraints` loads constraints from the data tree.
+* For error checking from the tree in :mod:`~GSASII.GSASIIconstrGUI`, routine :func:`~GSASII.GSASIIconstrGUI.CheckConstraints` loads constraints from the data tree.

-* When the table of refined parameters is shown, constraints are also processed in function :func:`GSASIIdataGUI.GSASII.OnShowLSParms` using :func:`GSASIIconstrGUI.CheckConstraints`
+* When the table of refined parameters is shown, constraints are also processed in function :func:`GSASII.GSASIIdataGUI.GSASII.OnShowLSParms` using :func:`~GSASII.GSASIIconstrGUI.CheckConstraints`

-* To write parameters in the Export sections of the program, :func:`GSASIIfiles.ExportBaseclass.loadParmDict` loads results as well as constraints from the tree.
+* To write parameters in the Export sections of the program, :func:`GSASII.GSASIIfiles.ExportBaseclass.loadParmDict` loads results as well as constraints from the tree.
 This works a bit differently from the above, so it makes direct calls to the constraints routines.

-* For error checking from a GPX file :func:`GSASIIstrIO.ReadCheckConstraints` loads constraints (called in :mod:`GSASIIdataGUI` and :mod:`GSASIIscriptable`), which is similar to :func:`GSASIIconstrGUI.CheckConstraints`.
+* For error checking from a GPX file :func:`GSASII.GSASIIstrIO.ReadCheckConstraints` loads constraints (called in :mod:`~GSASII.GSASIIdataGUI` and :mod:`~GSASII.GSASIIscriptable`), which is similar to :func:`~GSASII.GSASIIconstrGUI.CheckConstraints`.
-  :func:`~GSASIIstrIO.ReadCheckConstraints` is called by :meth:`GSASIIdataGUI.GSASII.OnRefine` and
+  :func:`~GSASII.GSASIIstrIO.ReadCheckConstraints` is called by :meth:`GSASII.GSASIIdataGUI.GSASII.OnRefine` and
-  :meth:`GSASIIdataGUI.GSASII.OnSeqRefine`
+  :meth:`GSASII.GSASIIdataGUI.GSASII.OnSeqRefine`
   before constraints are generated for use in refinements so they can be shown in the GUI.
-This is also called to check for errors in :class:`GSASIIscriptable.G2Project`.
+This is also called to check for errors in :class:`GSASII.GSASIIscriptable.G2Project`.

-* To create the constraints for use in a refinement, in :mod:`GSASIIstrMain`, functions :func:`GSASIIstrMain.Refine` and :func:`GSASIIstrMain.SeqRefine` load and process the constraints again.
+* To create the constraints for use in a refinement, in :mod:`~GSASII.GSASIIstrMain`, functions :func:`~GSASII.GSASIIstrMain.Refine` and :func:`~GSASII.GSASIIstrMain.SeqRefine` load and process the constraints again.
-  This is repeated here because :func:`~GSASIIstrMain.Refine` and :func:`~GSASIIstrMain.SeqRefine` are intended to operate as stand-alone routines that may be called directly.
+  This is repeated here because :func:`~GSASII.GSASIIstrMain.Refine` and :func:`~GSASII.GSASIIstrMain.SeqRefine` are intended to operate as stand-alone routines that may be called directly.

 * After sequential fits have been completed, the previously processed constraint info is read from the sequential results section of the data tree.
-Function :func:`GSASIIseqGUI.UpdateSeqResults` displays the sequential results table also processes constraints.
+Function :func:`GSASII.GSASIIseqGUI.UpdateSeqResults` displays the sequential results table also processes constraints.

 TODO: Note that G2stIO.makeTwinFrConstr is called only in one place.
 It probably needs to be included in all of the above.